🔊The 10 Best Audiobooks I've Listened To (Out of Hundreds)

 Play with the speed to figure out what feels best for you, and don’t be afraid to adjust for different books!
 I usually do at least 2.0 as I’m more adjusted to fast talking than slow talking at this point.
 (I’m a Gilmore!)

-Try reading AND listening at the same time for an immersive experience.
+Try reading and listening at the same time for an immersive experience.
 This especially helps with big, hard books!

 Final Thoughts